Citrus Fennel Salad

 - Use feta, goat cheese, pecorino, blue cheese, ricotta, mozzarella, or another favorite cheese instead of parmesan.

-- Instead of (or as well as) orange slices, try grapefruit, crisp apple slices, or sliced stone fruit such as nectarine, peach, or plum.
+- Instead of (or as well as) orange slices or other citrus such as grapefruit, crisp apple slices, or sliced stone fruit such as nectarine, peach, or plum.

 - Add in a little sliced cucumber, radish, beets or lightly cooked asparagus.